 Bronchiolitis obliterans syndrome is considered a form of chronic allograft rejection after lung transplantation.
 The majority of lung transplant recipients who are long term survivors develop bronchiolitis obliterans syndrome.
 About 5% to 14% of HSCT recipients also develop bronchiolitis obliterans syndrome which is pulmonary graft vs. host disease and can present several months to years after transplantation.

 In response to injury from inhalational toxins or autoimmune responses, there is inflammation of subepithelial structures and dysregulated repair, leading to fibroproliferation and abnormal regeneration of epithelium of the small airways.
 Histopathology classically demonstrates the involvement of terminal and respiratory bronchioles (distal small airways) but without significant changes in alveolar spaces and distal lung parenchyma.
-Hypertrophy of the smooth muscles of the bronchioles, peribronchiolar inflammatory infiltrates, accumulation of mucus in the bronchiolar lumen, and bronchiolar scarring can be noted in bronchiolitis obliterans.
-There is a concentric narrowing of the lumen of the bronchioles by the inflammatory fibrosis.
+Hypertrophy of the smooth muscles of the bronchioles, peribronchiolar inflammatory infiltrates, accumulation of mucus in the bronchiolar lumen, and bronchiolar scarring can be noted in bronchiolitis obliterans. here is a concentric narrowing of the lumen of the bronchioles by the inflammatory fibrosis.
 There may even be complete occlusion of the lumen in some cases.

 In lung transplantation, microvascular insufficiency and alloimmune responses to the transplanted lung may result in airway injury and development of bronchiolitis obliterans syndrome.
-Episodes of acute cellular rejection, HLA antibodies and gastro esophageal reflux disease with microaspiration have been shown to increase the risk of development of bronchiolitis obliterans syndrome after transplantation.
+Episodes of acute cellular rejection, HLA antibodies and gastroesophageal reflux disease with microaspiration have been shown to increase the risk of development of bronchiolitis obliterans syndrome after transplantation.

 In bronchiolitis obliterans associated with paraneoplastic pemphigus, autoantibodies against desmoglein and plakin protein which are found both in cutaneous and respiratory epithelium have been implicated.